Hot soup on a cold day always hits the spot, and Homemade Chicken Soup with Dumplings is our absolute favorite

 - 2/3 cup milk

-Saute the chicken pieces in the olive oil until browned and cooked through.
-While they're cooking work on the rest of the soup.
+- Cook the chicken.
+Cut up into bite-sized pieces and sauté in the olive oil until cooked browned and cooked through.

-All the chopped onions and carrots and bring to a boil.
+- Add the chopped onions and carrots and bring to a boil.
 Lower heat, cover and simmer for about 5-7 minutes until carrots are just about tender.
 Remove cover.
 Add the peas, corn and oregano.
 The oregano is optional.
-Just add if you have it.
-No big deal if you don't.

-Cook for another 2-3 minutes.
+- Cook for another 2-3 minutes.
 Add the chicken and 1/4 cup of the parsley.
-Stir and cook for 2-3 more minutes and while this is cooking, mix up your dumplings.
+Stir and cook for 2-3 more minutes.
+While this is cooking, make your dumplings.

-I followed the Bisquick package instructions but you use what's on your box.
-My box's recipe was 2c. of Bisquick and 2/3 cup of milk.
-I combined with a fork and stirred in the other 1/4 cup of parsley.
+- Combine 2 cups of Bisquick and 2/3 cup of milk.
+Use a fork to stir in the remaining 1/4 cup of parsley.
 All of the parsley in this recipe is optional.
 You can make the recipe without it but it adds some nice fresh flavor and color.

-Drop dumpling dough by the spoonful on top of the soup and over low heat, cover the pot and cook them about 10 minutes or until a toothpick comes out clean.
-Try to make your dumplings all the same size so they cook evenly and smaller ones will cook a little faster than big ones.
+- Drop dumpling dough by the spoonful on top of the soup and over low heat, cover the pot and cook them about 10 minutes or until a toothpick comes out clean.
+Make your dumplings generally the same size so they cook evenly.